-Decision table structure Row number Mandatory Description 3 Yes column headers.
-Ope Business Expression (see Appendix A: BEX In most cases, OpenL expression statemen The code in these cel engine as elsewhere. custom Java package with expression statements for condition, action, and return value ent.
-Tablets supports Java grammar enhanced with OpenL Tablets (BEX) grammar features.
-For more information on the BEX language, Language Overview.
-Tablets Business Expression grammar covers all the variety of its and an OpenL user does not need to learn Java syntax.
-Ils can use any objects and functions visible to the OpenL Tablets.
-For more information on enabling the OpenL Tablets engine to use its, see Configuration Table. in this row depends on the cell above is as follows: Cell above Purpose Condition column header Specifies the logical expression of the condition.
+Row number Mandatory Description 3 Yes Row containing cells column headers.
+Ope Business Expression (see Appendix A: BEX In most cases, OpenL expression statemen The code in these cel engine as elsewhere. custom Java package Tablets Business Expression grammar covers all the variety of ts and an OpenL user does not need to learn Java syntax.
+Ils can use any objects and functions visible to the OpenL Tablets For more information on enabling the OpenL Tablets engine to use ts, see Configuration Table . - in this row depends on the cell above is as follows: Cell above Purpose Condition column header Specifies the logical expression of the condition.
 It can reference parameters in the table header and parameters in cells below.
 The cell can contain several expressions, but the last expression must return a Boolean value.
 All condition expressions must be true to execute a rule.
 Horizontal condition The same as Condition column header.
 Action column header Specifies expression to be executed if all conditions of the rule are true.
 The expression can reference parameters in the rule header and parameters in the cells below.
 Return value column header Specifies expression used for calculating the return value.
 The type of the last expression must match the return value specified in the rule header.
 The explicit return statement with the keyword "return" is also supported.
 This cell can reference parameters in the rule header and parameters in the cells below.
-4 meter definition cells.
+4 Yes Row containing parameters meter definition cells.
 Each cell in this row specifies the type and in the cells below it.
-Parameter name mus st be one word long. • • t be one of the following: types or Java classes visible to the engine I arrays of the above types as described in Representing Arrays 5 Yes Descriptive column titles.
-The rule engine does not use them in calculations be intended for business users working with the table.
-Cells in this row can contarbitrary text and be of any layout that does not correspond to other table parameter of the row is determined by the first cell in the row.
-Concrete parameter values.
-Any cell can contain formula, a mathematical one call, instead of concrete value and calculate the value.
-This formula can refere parameters in the rule header and any parameters of condition columns in the column.
-6 and below Yes
+Parameter name mus st be one word long.
+Parameter type must t be one of the following: simple data type 25 types or Java classes visible to the engine • ove types as described in Representing Arrays 5 Yes intended for busines arbitrary text and be itles.
+The rule engine does not use them in calculations but they are s users working with the table.
+Cells in this row can contain any of any layout that does not correspond to other table parts.
+The letermined by the first cell in the row.
+6 and below Yes call, instead of concre values.
+Any cell can contain formula, a mathematical one or a rule ete value and calculate the value.
+This formula can reference le header and any parameters of condition columns in the return